Soalageee/airbnb-clone-project/README.md

 ---

+## API Security

+Securing the Airbnb Clone backend is essential to protect user data, property information, and payment details.
+The following measures will be implemented to ensure a safe and trustworthy application:

+### **Authentication**
+All users must securely log in before accessing protected resources.
+This prevents unauthorized access to personal accounts and sensitive information.

+### **Authorization**
+Different access levels ensure that users can only perform actions allowed for their role (e.g., guests, hosts, admins).
+It protects the system from misuse and enforces proper data access rules.

+### **Rate Limiting**
+Limits the number of requests a user can make in a given period.
+This prevents abuse, mitigates potential denial-of-service (DoS) attacks, and ensures stable performance.

+### **Data Encryption**
+Sensitive information such as passwords and payment details are encrypted in storage and during transmission.
+Encryption safeguards user privacy and prevents data leaks.

+### **Input Validation & Sanitization**
+All incoming data is validated and sanitized before processing.
+This helps prevent common attacks such as SQL injection, cross-site scripting (XSS), and other malicious inputs.

+### **Secure Payment Handling**
+Payments are processed using trusted gateways with secure protocols.
+This ensures that financial transactions remain private, accurate, and tamper-proof.

+---

 ## Team Roles
 This project is developed collaboratively as part of the **ALX Backend Prodev Cohort**, involving:
 - **Backend Developers:** API endpoints and business logic.